 After plunging down water falls, bartering with many tribes, climbing through the nightmarish Lolo Trail, this unbreakable crew finally made it to the Pacific Ocean.
 They set up Fort Clatsop at the mouth of the Columbia River southwest of Astoria, Oregon.
 They stayed there four months before embarking on the return trip to St. Louis.
 It seems impossible that they were able to make it back to St. Louis on September 23, 1806, two years and four months from the date they first set sail.
 Not even the Spanish could stop them from completing their quest—yet Spain had sent Comanche tribes and Spanish soldiers out to seek and destroy the expedition in an effort to put an end to the U.S.’s expansionist agenda.

 Although they did not discover the northwest passage, all’s well that ends well.
 The crew returned as national heroes.
 President Jefferson made Meriwether Lewis Governor of the Louisiana Territories, a role Lewis did not play well.
 It wasn’t much later, at the age of thirty-five, Lewis’ dead body was found in a road-side inn, suspected of suicide.
 Clark, on the other hand, continued to use his congeniality for familial and career successes.
 He was made U.S. Agent for Indian Affairs and was viewed as a prosperous and well-respected national hero.
 He went on to adopt Sacajawea’s children after her early death at the age of twenty-four.
 Clark’s adopted son and the youngest member of the Corps, Jean Baptiste, went on to have a very successful career as a national celebrity and explorer.

-If you are interested in experiencing the history of Lewis and Clark up close and personal, don’t miss a visit to the Sacajawea State Park or the Columbia Gorge Interpretive Center Museum on the Go Next Great Pacific Northwest program.
+If you are interested in experiencing the history of Lewis and Clark up close and personal, don’t miss a visit to the Sacajawea State Park or the Columbia Gorge Interpretive Center Museum on one of our Great Pacific Northwest cruises!